DDvO/GPXConv/README.md

 GPX track converter: post-process routes and tracks typically produced by GPS loggers.

 * Reads from file(s) given as argument (or STDIN) and writes to STDOUT or a file.
-* Can append segments from multiple tracks and files (sequential composition).
+* Can append segments from multiple tracks and files (sequential composition), using the metadata of the first track.
 * Can complete gaps in input file(s) by merging data from an alternative GPX file (parallel composition).
 * Concatenates all given tracks (or routes) preserving segments, collecting waypoints.
 * The metadata (header) of the first input track is used for the output track.